Contragredient representations and characterizing the local Langlands correspondence

-\item The Chevalley involution is inner if and only if $G$ is semisimple and $-1$ is in the Weyl group, in which case $C=\int(g_0)$ where $g_0\in\Norm_G(H)$ represents $w_0$.
-The Proposition implies $g_0^2$ is central, and independent of all choices.
+It is not hard to see, using Lemma \ref{l:inth}, that $C'=\iNT(x)\circ C$ for some $x\in G$ and some Chevalley involution $C$.
+This means that the requirement $(*)$ characterizes (via the canonical map $\Aut(G)\rightarrow\Out(G)$) the class of the Chevalley involutions in $\Out(G)$. \item The Chevalley involution is inner if and only if $G$ is semisimple and $-1$ is in the Weyl group, in which case $C=\iNT(g_0)$ where $g_0\in\Norm_G(H)$ represents $-1$.
+The proposition implies $g_0^2$ is central, and independent of all choices.
 See Lemma \ref{l:titslemma}. \end{enumerate}

 \end{remark}